 Resistance to change is one of the main reasons business transformation takes longer than expected.
 Ensuring employees understand and accept new processes is challenging because people naturally dislike change.
 Before training employees, you should identify the gaps between your current and future state, so employees understand new processes in the context of their day-to-day jobs.
 A comprehensive change management plan includes more than training.
 You also need to strategically communicate with employees to ensure they accept new business processes before go live and adopt those processes for the long term.

 Several ERP vendors offer innovative solutions that leverage business intelligence and predictive analytics.
 These systems use artificial intelligence (AI) to turn massive amounts of seemingly unusable data into actionable data.
 But what good is this data if you don’t have a plan for acting on it?
 When defining your future state business processes, you should include processes for analyzing and acting on data.
-Chances are, most of your competitors don’t have a strategy for leveraging AI nor have they implemented this innovative technology.
+Chances are, many of your competitors don’t have a strategy for leveraging AI nor have they implemented this innovative technology.

-Measuring post-implementation results helps you stay on track to realizing expected business benefits.
+Measuring post-implementation results helps you stay on track to realizing the benefits of business process reengineering.
 If you’re not achieving a particular benefit, you should determine root causes and pain points.
+For example, misalignment between business requirements and software functionality can deter benefits realization.
+Lack of employee buy-in can also be a pain point.
 Continually measuring incremental benefits realization allows you to make corrections as needed.
-Misalignment between business requirements and software functionality can deter benefits realization.
-Lack of employee buy-in can also create a roadblock.

 Why Improve Your Processes?

 Every organization deserves ERP software that supports their business processes.
-The only way to ensure you select such software is to improve your processes before selection and conduct any business process reengineering or improvement that may be necessary.
+The only way to ensure you select such software is to map your processes before selection and conduct any business process reengineering or improvement that may be necessary.

-Your chosen ERP software aligns with your long-term organizational goals.
+Your chosen ERP software should also align with your long-term organizational goals.
 ERP systems are a big investment, so they should support your processes for the next five to ten years.

 Most importantly, business process reengineering helps you beat the competition by ensuring your ERP system enables differentiated, efficient business processes.